- 3 weeks

-This course provides a critical introduction to the history, nature and impact of social protest and social movements, the politics of neoliberal development and rise of NGOs into a global industry.
-It analyses how social movements and NGOs have interacted and influenced each other, and how they have globalised.
-It questions the notion of development as economic growth, assesses the critiques against NGOs as alternatives to state-led development models, considers the concept and the use of humanitarian intervention in diverse contexts, discusses the role of labour and labour organising alongside social movements and explores the extent to which movements are posing a challenge to neoliberal and capitalist development.
-Finally, it examines both the theoretical basis for social movement and NGO strategies for social change as well as their practical implications, and draws on a number of case studies, exploring what kind of development and social change is possible.
+This course provides a critical introduction to the history, nature and impact of global protest in the context of neoliberal development and the rise of the NGO industry.
+It analyses how social movements and NGOs have interacted and influenced each other and how they have globalised.
+It questions the notion of development as economic growth, assesses the critiques against NGOs as alternatives to state-led development models and considers the concept and use of humanitarian intervention in diverse geographical contexts.
+It also discusses the role of labour and labour organising alongside social movements and explores the extent to which movements are posing a challenge to neoliberal and capitalist development.
+Finally, it examines both the theoretical basis for social movement and NGO strategies for social change as well as their practical implications, and draws on a number of case studies, including the growing climate justice movement, exploring what kind of development and social change is possible.

 On successful completion of the course, the student should possess: